glennhenry/Zombie-Pandemic-Recreated/game-spec.md

 ]
 ```

-- `dialogueId` should describe context, short description, and number if there are multiple variants.
-For example:
-  - `npc-thief-01` for a generic thief dialogue (which in the case ask an item).
-  - `thief-ambushes-player` for dialogue where a thief ambushes the player.
-  - `injured-survivor-asking-meds` survivor needing meds, choice to help or not.
-  - `main-mission-05-intro` the intro dialogue for main mission 5.
-  - `main-boss-hideout-postbattle-01` dialogue after a boss battle.
-  - `ambient-rumor-survivor-warning-zombies-uptown-01` a notice for atmosphere.
 - The dialogue is represented as graph connection. `nodes` being the graph of nodes, `nodeId` as the unique step, `nextNode` where the story goes.
 - For convention, use `nodeId` “start” and “end” for entry and closing point. “single” is used when complex branching is not needed and only one simple notice.
 - `stringId` refer to `strings.json`.
 - `choices` are selectable option that result in `outcome`, which can be positive or negative.
+Outcome is always an event of either type `Reward`, `Hazard`, and `Zombie`.
 - A valid node always have a non-empty choices or non-null `nextNode`, unless it is the `end` node.

 ```kt